Bleuje/interactive-physarum/README.md

 Please check out 36 Points by Sage Jenson (mxsage) first: https://www.sagejenson.com/36points/ Press 0-9, A-Z for different Points (different simulation parameters).

 It runs at 60 fps on a RTX 2060 GPU, with more than 5M particles.
+See [how to compile](https://github.com/Bleuje/interactive-physarum/tree/main?tab=readme-ov-file#how-to-compile) section to run it yourself.

 ### License:
 License Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License